meghanthota/MIST-4610-Group-Project-2/README.md

 Impact: This makes querying and analysis more difficult and prevents direct comparison/aggregation without unit standardization

-5. Data Type Issues
+**5. Data Type Issues**

 Some numeric fields are stored as text in Excel, including prices and percentages.
 Some columns also have mzied datatypes.

 Impact: Limits the ability to perform calculations and statistical analysis.

-6. Uncontrolled Free-Text Fields
+**6. Uncontrolled Free-Text Fields**

 Fields such as notes contain unstructured, inconsistent text entries.

 Impact: These fields are difficult to analyze systematically and may introduce ambiguity.

+**7. Duplicate Values**

-7.The dataset contains product rows that are duplicated or represent variants, but are not clearly distinguished.
+The dataset contains product rows that are duplicated or represent variants, but are not clearly distinguished.
 This includes inconsistencies such as SKU case sensitivity (ex:, uppercase vs lowercase) and minor differences in product names.

 Impact:
 These inconsistencies can lead to duplicate records being treated as separate products and double counting during analysis, resulting in inaccurate aggregations and innacurate analysis (ex: overstated sales totals).

-Conclusion
+**Conclusion**

 Overall, the dataset contains multiple data quality issues, including inconsistencies in formatting, missing values, duplicate records, and lack of standardization.
 These issues must be addressed through data cleaning processes before the dataset can be used for reliable analysis or decision-making.